awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClient.md

 ### `lookupPolicy(input:completion:)`

-Lists all policies from the root of the Directory to the object specified.
+Lists all policies from the root of the \[Directory\] to the object specified.
 If there are no policies present, an empty list is returned.
 If policies are present, and if some objects don't have the policies attached, it returns the ObjectIdentifier for such objects.
 If policies are present, it returns ObjectIdentifier, policyId, and policyType.
 Paths that don't lead to the root from the target object are ignored.
-For more information, see <a href="https:​//docs.aws.amazon.com/clouddirectory/latest/developerguide/key_concepts_directory.html#key_concepts_policies">Policies.
+For more information, see [Policies](https://docs.aws.amazon.com/clouddirectory/latest/developerguide/key_concepts_directory.html#key_concepts_policies).

 ``` swift
 public func lookupPolicy(input: LookupPolicyInput, completion: @escaping (ClientRuntime.SdkResult<LookupPolicyOutputResponse, LookupPolicyOutputError>) -> Void)